Scott C. Richmond

 First of all, you should be very, very clear-eyed that an advanced degree in the humanities is, from a pragmatic point of view, a bad-to-catastrophic decision for many people.
 Perhaps you don't really want a PhD.

 That said, if you do wish to come to the University of Toronto to study with me, here's a primer on how to do so.
-Please don't email me until you've read this; I get many emails from prospective students.
+Please don't email me until you've read everything here; I get many emails from prospective students.
 This will very probably answer your questions.
-If it doesn’t, feel encouraged to reach out.
+If it doesn’t, feel encouraged to reach out, but be specific with your questions.

 Postdoctoral or visiting student opportunities